LearnPress/learnpress/readme.txt

 == Changelog ==

+= 2.1.9.2 =
++ Fixed "Block Lessons Content" option in course settings

 = 2.1.9.1 =
 + Update language

 = 2.1.9 =
-~ Fixed lesons lost when press preview button in edit course page.
++ Fixed lesons lost when press preview button in edit course page.
-~ Fixed the "Buy this course" button display after course is "finished" ~ Fixed Courses and Instructor Tab from Profile page not shows courses ~ Fixed Profile does not show courses created by himself ~ Fixed Notify email not send when cousre auto finished ~ Fixed user can not receive email when course is expired ~ Fixed issue when ordering the course is free
++ Fixed the "Buy this course" button display after course is "finished"
++ Fixed Courses and Instructor Tab from Profile page not shows courses
++ Fixed Profile does not show courses created by himself
++ Fixed Notify email not send when cousre auto finished
++ Fixed user can not receive email when course is expired
++ Fixed issue when ordering the course is free
-~ Fixed first lesson does not load
++ Fixed first lesson does not load
-~ Fixed course does not show in user profile
++ Fixed course does not show in user profile
-~ Fixed Quiz does not work correctly
++ Fixed Quiz does not work correctly
-~ Fixed auto enroll option
++ Fixed auto enroll option
-~ Fixed issue of quiz countdown with timezone option
++ Fixed issue of quiz countdown with timezone option

 = 2.1.8 =
-~ Fixed missing template tag
++ Fixed missing template tag

 = 2.1.7.3 =
-~ Fixed can not save curriculum with SiteOrigin.
++ Fixed can not save curriculum with SiteOrigin.
-~ Fixed instructor can select lessons/quizzes of an another user when editing course.
++ Fixed instructor can select lessons/quizzes of an another user when editing course.
-~ Fixed get request var does not exists while updating course.
++ Fixed get request var does not exists while updating course.
-~ Fixed can not load lesson with Yoast Seo enabled.
++ Fixed can not load lesson with Yoast Seo enabled.
-~ Fixed become a teacher page with page builder.
++ Fixed become a teacher page with page builder.
-~ Fixed eye icon does not show when opening a lesson.
++ Fixed eye icon does not show when opening a lesson.

 = 2.1.7.2 =
-~ Fixed can add a question to multiple quizzes
++ Fixed can add a question to multiple quizzes

 = 2.1.7 =
 + Added link to navigate to course in checkout page